Wreckstation/AGamutMaskToolFork/README.md

 * https://mypaintingclub.com/blog/post/39-The-Gamut-Mask-Tool - the original page this tool is from.
 This video tells you how to use it
 * [Gamut Mask Intro](https://vimeo.com/390100574?embedded=true&source=video_title&owner=12103469) - Linked video within that post
 * [Gamut Masking](https://www.youtube.com/watch?v=qfE4E5goEIc) - Video demonstration of using a gamut mask in different ways
-* [Colour Harmony - 10 Minutes To Better Painting - Episode 5](https://www.youtube.com/watch?v=4LhcNbFMkTw) - doesn't specifically use the word "gamut" or use any masking but is a very similar concept
+* [Colour Harmony - 10 Minutes To Better Painting - Episode 5](https://www.youtube.com/watch?v=4LhcNbFMkTw) - doesn't specifically use the word "gamut" or use any masking but is a very similar concept, explaining why the center of the wheel heads towards gray.

 # Terms of Use
 Don't sell it.
 If you have money to throw you should consider signing up for some of Richard Robinson's courses at https://mypaintingclub.com/!